92 roofing marketing ideas to boost your business

-Whether you’ve been in business for years or are just getting started, marketing is an important component of any roofing company.
-Beginning or expanding your current program can be overwhelming.
+Whether you’ve been in business for years or are just getting started, marketing is an important component for any roofing company.

-In this guide, we’ll cover 87 roofing marketing ideas you can implement into your business.
-These tips can help you get your name out there and generate more leads.
-With 87 roofing marketing tips, you can easily select the ones that will work best for your team and goals.
+In this guide, we’ll cover 92 roofing marketing ideas you can apply to your business.
+Use these tips to spread awareness of your company and generate more leads.
+With 92 roofing marketing tips, you can easily select the ones that will help you meet your goals.

 - Start a referral program.